This version: June 10 2025 09:47

 • Have you written any packages, private or public?

-• Share some interests: hobbies, favourite musicians, movies, restaurants, etc.
+• Share some interests if you wish: hobbies, favourite musicians, movies, restaurants, etc.

-• Click on the introductions and on the assn1 folder when you submit your post.
+• Click on the assn1 folder when you submit your post.

 • Create yet another post entitled ‘Getting started’.

-• Describe problems you encountered installing R, RStudio, and git
+• Describe any problems you encountered installing R, RStudio, and git

 • How could the instructions be improved to make the process easier?